babelfish-for-postgresql/babelfish_project_website/_usage/interoperability.md

 - **Future Babelfish upgrades**

      The most likely reason why Babelfish users might want to implement part of the migrated T-SQL application in PostgreSQL, is to work around a particular piece of T-SQL functionality that is not currently supported by Babelfish, so the user then tries to implement that part in PostgreSQL.
 There is a risk that, if Babelfish starts to support those features in a future release, the application would not be compatible with that future release.
-This could mean that the upgraded future instance may not work correctly, or causing the upgrade to fail.
+This could mean that the upgraded future instance may not work correctly, or cause the upgrade to fail.

 ## Interoperability scenarios